 Goal: Reach target audience and familiarize your brand

-This is one of the excessively used ideas, but very effective!
+This is one of the excessively-used influencer campaign strategy but very effective!
 You can send your product or invite the influencer to experience your service to get an Instagram post/story which will reach their followers.
 Most influencers do expect remuneration for their service but some micro-influencers are happy to do so for free.

 It’s imperative to disclose that the post is an advertisement by adding a hashtag #ad #sp #sponsored #partner to steer clear of legal trouble.

-This kind of campaign will work well if
+This kind of influencer campaign will work well if

 - the influencer’s audience related to your brand